 - General Medical and Surgical Hospitals

-Radiologists work in every type of hospital, including pediatric, general, and surgical facilities.
-These settings allow radiologists to enjoy variety in their careers and work with many types of patients.
+Radiologic technologists and technicians work in every type of hospital, including pediatric, general, and surgical facilities.
+These settings allow professionals to experience variety in their careers and work with many types of patients.

-Large physician groups and those that specialize in areas that require medical imaging often hire radiologists.
-They may manage long-term or emergency care for patients.
+Large physician groups and offices that specialize in areas that require medical imaging often hire radiologic technologists and technicians.

 - Medical and Diagnostic Laboratories

-This category includes facilities that are part of hospitals and treatment centers, as well as standalone laboratories.
-Radiologists may conduct research or analyze medical imaging results.
+This industry includes facilities that are part of hospitals and treatment centers, as well as stand-alone laboratories.
+Radiologic technologists and technicians may carry out tests and analyze medical imaging results.

 - Outpatient Care Centers

 These healthcare facilities treat patients who do not need to stay overnight.
-They may perform surgeries, give medical treatments for chronically ill patients, or provide mental health services.
+They may perform surgeries, give medical treatments for chronically ill patients, and provide mental health services.